deviantony/docker-elk/README.md

 1. Install [Docker](http://docker.io).
 2. Install [Fig](http://fig.sh).
 3. Clone this repository
-4. Update the logstash-configuration in logstash-conf/logstash.conf
+4. Update the logstash-configuration in logstash-conf/logstash.conf (test your filters here)
 5. fig up
 6. nc localhost 5000 < /some/log/file.log
 7. http://localhost:8080 to see the messages show up in Kibana 3.